rtcapoquian/front-end-User-Service/README.md

 ### Viewing Profile

 - Navigate to the "Profile" section from the navigation bar.
-- View your profile information including name, email, and registered events.
+- View your profile information, including your name, email, and registered events.

 ### Editing Profile

 - Click the "Edit Profile" button.
-- Update your profile information such as name, email, and profile picture.
+- Update your profile information, such as name, email, and profile picture.
-- Click the "Save" button to save the changes.
+- Click the "Save" button to save your changes.

 ## 6. Forums